Tell us if you have been arrested or have a conviction etc

-If you have received a criminal conviction, caution, reprimand, warning or fixed penalty notice, you need to tell us about, please complete the form and return it to us with the following documentation:
+If you have received a criminal conviction, caution, reprimand, warning or fixed penalty notice, or have ongoing criminal proceedings against you, you need to tell us.
+Please complete the form and email it to email@example.com it to us with the following documentation:

-We consider having a police charge, caution, conviction, reprimand or warning as a serious matter.
+We consider having a police charge, caution, conviction, reprimand, warning or ongoing criminal proceedings as a serious matter.

 If you have been convicted of an offence our rules oblige us to automatically refer the case to our Investigating Committee, who will review the evidence provided and make a decision as to whether it should be referred to a full Professional Conduct Committee hearing.

-If you have an offence other than a conviction the Registrar will review your case, taking into consideration all of the information you provided and then make a decision on whether or not it warrants a referral to the Investigating Committee.
+If you have an offence other than a conviction or there are criminal proceedings against you, the Registrar will review your case, taking into consideration all of the information you provided and then make a decision on whether or not it warrants a referral to the Investigating Committee.
 The Registrar will consider your own account of the circumstances that led to the offence, including any mitigating circumstances there may have been.
 The Registrar may decide on reviewing your case to refer it to the fitness to practice team.